ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 - Enable automatic scale calibration: Disabling this will give you a slider to calibrate your height manualy.
 - Enable automatic tilt calibration: Disabling this will give you a slider to calibrate the camera tilts manualy.
 - Enable automatic rotation calibration: Disabling this will give you a slider to calibrate playspace rotation manualy.
+- Dont use hip tracker: Disable hip tracking, if you wish to use owotrack for hips instead.

 There are also some DEV options, that you probably dont want to use:
   - Preview skeleton in VR: Instead of spawning just three trackers for legs, the entire skeleton will be spawned and shown 2 meters in front of you.
 Useful for visualizing how well it works.
 Dont use for actual gameplay!